 ELECTRICAL ENGINEERING CURRICULUM

-The curriculum consists of a general education component, a non-engineering foundation, and upper division engineering coursework (electrical engineering major code 517).
+The curriculum consists of a general education component, basic science and mathematics, electrical engineering required courses and technical electives (electrical engineering major code 517).
 Electrical engineering students must meet a modified General Education requirement.
-The non-engineering and general education requirements are exactly the same for the electrical engineering and the computer engineering programs.
+The general education requirements are exactly the same for the electrical engineering and the computer engineering programs.